-Ok, so it’s back to DIY, because I have to keep busy when I’m stressed out.
-You can usually tell my level of stress by the number of projects I’m working on, currently it’s 3.
+Sometimes when I’m stressed, I find that working on projects helps me feel better.
+My husband says that he can usually tell my level of stress by the number of projects I’m working on, currently it’s 3.
 I know, you would think that doing a lot of projects would be more stressful but it actually takes my mind off of whatever is stressing me out.
 Does that make sense?

 One of the 3 projects I worked on is an easy and inexpensive one, and I love how it turned out…these rustic wood candle holders.

-I bought a birch log right before Christmas so we could make a few candle holders for our holiday table.
-Unfortunately we ran out of time after only making a couple, so a few weeks ago we braved the cold and whipped out a few more so I would have a set to use with my winter decor.
+I bought a birch log a while ago so that we could make a few candle holders for our fall decor.
+Unfortunately we ran out of time after only making a couple, so a few weeks ago we whipped out a few more so I would have a set.

 You may have seen these around, they’re pretty popular right now, but they’re usually made to fit tea lights.
 I wanted to use them on our dinner table with my beeswax tapers so I decided to change them up a little.
 I made them to fit 2 different sized candles, tea lights and tapers.
 Now they’re multifunctional. 😉

 After I cut the birch log into different lengths with the chop saw, we used a hole saw for a tea light and then a butterfly drill bit to make a deeper hole to fit a taper.